EU, AstraZeneca both claim win in vaccine delivery legal dispute | DW | 18.06.2021

 However, production issues led the company to revise its target to 100 million.

-"This decision confirms the position of the Commission: AstraZeneca did not live up to the commitments it made in the contract," European Commission President Ursula von der Leyen said.
+"This decision confirms the position of the Commission: AstraZeneca did not live up to the commitments it made in the contract," said European Commission President Ursula von der Leyen.

 Von der Leyen said on Twitter about the ruling: "Good results for Europe!"